linuxphoneapps/linuxphoneapps.org/content/docs/getting-started/introduction.md

 template = "docs/page.html"

 [extra]
-lead = 'AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href="https://github.com/h-enk/doks">Doks</a> for Zola.' toc = true top = false
+lead = 'LinuxPhoneApps.org is a place that tries to list every phone app for mainline Linux Phones that don't have centralized app stores.' toc = true top = false
 +++

 ## Quick Start

-One page summary of how to start a new AdiDoks project.
+One page summary of how to add an app to LinuxPhoneApps.org.
 [Quick Start →](../quick-start/)

 ## Go further